 Learn how incredibly efficient the working class in the CBD is in fulfillment of their salary slavery.
 Especially observe it during their lunch ritual.
 They even don’t need to eat in a restaurant to get the energy to continue slaving in the afternoon.
 Food cars find them just outside of their office.
 And they look terrific.

 Of course not everybody has always been ready to slave 24/7/365.
 Some 50 years ago they developed some nice alternatives to salary slavery and decorated the whole thing with empowered flowers – if we remember well what has happened at that time.
-Most of these guys are now retired.
+Most of these guys by now retired.
 But still some of these places can be visited.
 Here Haight Ashbury Street – definitely having experienced better times during full blossom of all these flowers.

 In San Francisco there are places made for tourists only – and nobody else.
 Fisherman’s Warf is 1 of them.
 A tourist trap par excellence.
 Nothing really to see or to experience.
 Nevertheless, go for overpriced kitsch souvenirs made in China.
 Try their restaurants with food acceptable to every taste in the world – hence none left.
 Dance to the rhythm of a street musician.
 Visit an American submarine during 20’ for 28$.
 Or simply watch the sea lions just off the pier.